awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nordic.md

 To run the FreeRTOS demo project across Bluetooth Low Energy, you need to run the FreeRTOS Bluetooth Low Energy Mobile SDK demo application on your mobile device\.

-**To set up the the FreeRTOS Bluetooth Low Energy Mobile SDK Demo application**
+**To set up the FreeRTOS Bluetooth Low Energy Mobile SDK Demo application**

 1. Follow the instructions in [Mobile SDKs for FreeRTOS Bluetooth devices](freertos-ble-mobile.md) to download and install the SDK for your mobile platform on your host computer\.